Star Ace

-Star Ace is a role-playing game published by Pacesetter Ltd in 1984.
+Star Ace is a science fiction role-playing game published by Pacesetter Ltd in 1984 in which players take on the roles of rebel pilots fighting against an evil empire.

 Description

-Star Ace is a science-fiction system.
+Star Ace is a science-fiction system in which players create rookie pilot characters.
+Characters increase their skills (and notoriety), and increase their standing from Rookie eventually to Ace.

 The rules are simple; most actions are resolved by checking against a single multi-purpose table.
 Player characters are Star Aces, interstellar outlaws who oppose the Empire.
 The game includes a rulebook (64 pages), a campaign setting, the "Wilderness Briefing Manual" (32 pages), an introductory scenario "Deuces Wild" (16 pages), a star map, and counters.
 The game is compatible with Chill and Timemaster.

 Publication history

-Star Ace was designed by Mark Acres and Gali Sanchez, and was published by Pacesetter Ltd in 1984 as a boxed set including a 64-page book, a 32-page book, and a 16-page book, a large color map, a cardstock counter sheet, and dice.
+Star Ace was designed by Mark Acres and Gali Sanchez, and was published by Pacesetter Ltd in 1984 as a boxed set that included a 64-page book, a 32-page book, and a 16-page book, a large color map, a cardstock counter sheet, and dice.

-Chill, Timemaster, and Star Ace were all built around the same house system and all released by Pacesetter within a year.
+Chill, Timemaster, and Star Ace were all built around the same house system and were all released by Pacesetter within a year.